 - Desert View Point

 Yaki and Yavapai Points are probably the best vantage points near the junction with US Route 180.
 Mather Point is usually one of the first places where visitors get to view the canyon due to its proximity to the Grand Canyon Visitors Center.
 Grandview Point, Moran Point, and Desert View Point are easily accessible along the East Rim Drive, and have much to offer aspiring photographers and avid sightseers.
+In particular, Desert View Watchtower (found at Desert View Point) is an essential stop for photography buffs—this Mary Colter-designed structure is the highest point along the South Rim, meaning it offers unparalleled views of Grand Canyon National Park in all directions.
 Zuni and Papago Points are excellent destinations as well, although they do require a little bit of moderate hiking to reach.

 There are also a wide variety of shops that visitors can scour for souvenirs, like Market Plaza, Kolb Studio, El Tovar Gift Shop, and more.
 Market Plaza is probably the most popular, but those looking for unique pieces of art and other artisan craftwork may favor the shops and studios run by local Native Americans.